aharter/nomad-vault-docker-flask/README.md

 2do:
+- Configure user-data-vault.sh
+- Investigate missing installation of consul-template on all instances
-- Figure out key handling (either access to private key or use existing)
+- DONE: Figure out key handling (either access to private key or use existing)
-- Set instance name for vault as tag "Name" = "${var.name}-server-${count.index}
+- DONE: Set instance name for vault as tag "Name" = "${var.name}-server-${count.index}